Small Farms, Local Food, and Wildfires

 The multiple wildfires have raised valid concerns about the potential impact of smoke on workers.
 Oregon OSHA put together this webpage with tips, information, links, and contacts on a variety of topics related to wildfires.

 If you are continuing to work or have employees working, please remember to wear a mask, specifically an N-95 mask or P100 mask for protection against air pollution.
 Farms should provide adequate protection for all workers, such as limiting the time spent working outside and providing adequate respiratory protective equipment.
 While you or your farm may not be in immediate danger from ongoing fires, you and your animals may be enduring hazardous air quality.
 A mobile app is also now available for smart phones.
 You can view your current air quality index here.
 Or simply search for OregonAir in your app store.
-You can learn more about health and air quality from the Oregon Health Authority.
 Please see livestock resources under question: What do I need to know about wildfires and livestock safety? for specifics related to livestock.

 What resources are available for evacuation?